 6. The Scenery & View

-Exhausted after a long day we arrived at the terrace of the Radisson Hotel, an altogether perfect spot to enjoy the view and scenery of Tbilisi.
+Exhausted after a long day we arrived at the terrace of the Radisson Hotel, a must among places to visit in Tbilisi to enjoy the view and scenery.
 The river, the architecture, the mountains as well and the new glass skyscraper – the Biltmore Hotel – as the neighbor.
 Coupled with a glass of wine or two, the Radisson is the right spot to end a busy day!

-However, for the perfect view, a ride up the mountains with the funicular is a must.
+However, for the perfect view, a ride up the mountains with the funicular is a must addition to your places to visit in Tbilisi.
 I did not do it this time but have done it twice before and can ensure that the view up there is stunning, especially from the balcony of the top restaurant!

 7. The Hip & Cool Places

 First out was my hotel, the Rooms Hotel, located in the shabby chic Vera neighborhood, although much fancier.
 It’s a hip little boutique gem mixing industrial chic elements with strong New York vibes.
+It quickly became one of my fave places to visit in Tbilisi!
 Conversely, you can read all about my experience in this hotel in my blog post “Hotel Review: The Rooms Hotel Tbilisi”.

-In case you want to hang out with the cool artsy Tbilisi crowd, you do not have to go far.
+In case you want to hang out with the cool artsy Tbilisi crowd, you do not have to go far to find one of the coolest places to visit in Tbilisi.
 Across the street from the Rooms Hotel, is one of the newest addition to Tbilisi’s nightlife – Lolita.
 Granted, I loved everything about this place: the atmosphere and vibe, the drinks, the unpretentious food, and the design.
 To put it another way, Lolita is the perfect spot to start or end the evening or figure out where to eat in Tbilisi!

 Food, food, food!

 Of course, Georgian food is amazing but after a couple of days on this diet or maybe non-diet, it might be good with a change.
-Also, I ended my Tbilisi visit in the Culinarium Kasheria, for a notably unique dinner.
+Also, I ended my Tbilisi visit in the Culinarium Kasheria, for a notably unique dinner among places to visit in Tbilisi.
 Even if small, this modern place with healthy experimental food and lovely waiters took my heart.
 All in all, if you’re looking for where to eat in Tbilisi to taste new things, it’s the perfect place.

 Tbilisi has made it to many “upcoming travel destination” lists lately because of its many charms.
 If this picturesque and romantic yet hip and cool city is not on your list, you better add it there before all tourists conquer this Eastern European gem.
 Most importantly, there are still many places to visit in Tbilisi that feel untouched by the west!

-When it comes to myself, I am sure I will soon be back to explore Tbilisi and Georgia even more.
-I particularly look forward to finding more places to add to my list of where to eat in Tbilisi!
+When it comes to myself, I am sure I will soon be back to explore Tbilisi and Georgia even more, and find even more lovely places to visit in Tbilisi.
+I particularly look forward to enlarging my list of where to eat in Tbilisi!